Rajil1213/rust-book-brown-notes/README.md

     }
     ```

-- If we run the above code, we should be `nc` or `curl` or open a web browser at `127.0.0.1:7878` and see `connection established` show on the console
+- If we run the above code, with `nc` or `curl` or open a web browser at `127.0.0.1:7878` and see `connection established` show on the console

     ```bash
     ╰─λ cargo r